Tips and guides

 Alternative Dispute Resolution Glossary

 Our Assistance Team maintains a list of dispute resolution specialists who can conduct alternative dispute resolution (ADR) processes under our legislation and work with us to help keep small businesses out of the courts.
-The specialists sign up to an ADR Agreement.
+The specialists sign up to an ADR Agreement (PDF 216KB).
 The list compiles affordable ADR providers (clearly outlining price structures to ensure cost transparency) and is shared with small businesses who come to us for help.

 Independent contractors: a guide to preventing and managing disputes

-The Independent contractors – a guide to preventing and managing disputes can help save you time, money and headaches by showing you how to prevent and resolve business disputes.
+The Independent contractors – a guide to preventing and managing disputes (PDF 1MB) can help save you time, money and headaches by showing you how to prevent and resolve business disputes.
 The guide also includes information on how to improve your business practices to prevent disputes and maintain business relationships when they look like breaking down.

 Small Business and the Competition and Consumer Act